-- Classic Navy Evergreen Plaid jumper (length is 2" above the knee) - Note: Shorts or Bloomers must be worn under jumpers - White round collar uniform blouse (short or long sleeve) - Navy cardigan sweater for warmth (no sweatshirts on Mass days) - Grade 5 girls may choose to purchase the skirt, vest, and white shirt worn by the middle school girls, see below.
+- Classic Navy Evergreen Plaid jumper (length is 2" above the knee) - Note: Shorts or Bloomers must be worn under jumpers. - White round collar uniform blouse (short or long sleeve) - Navy cardigan sweater for warmth (no hoodies on Mass days) - Grade 5 girls may choose to purchase the skirt, vest, and white shirt worn by the middle school girls, see below.

-- Navy slacks, with black, brown, or navy belt (Kindergarten and Grade 1 have no belt requirement) - · Navy skort or skirt, of appropriate length with leggings (that are ankle length), tights or knee socks - Note: Most of the leg must be covered, and shorts or bloomers must be worn under skirts - White school logo polo shirt (short or long sleeve) - Navy school logo sweatshirt
+- Navy walk shorts, with black, brown, or navy belt (Kindergarten and Grade 1 have no belt requirement) - Navy slacks, with black, brown, or navy belt (Kindergarten and Grade 1 have no belt requirement) - · Navy skort or skirt, of appropriate length with leggings (that are ankle length), tights or knee socks - Note: Most of the leg must be covered, and shorts or bloomers must be worn under skirts. - White school logo polo shirt (short or long sleeve) - Navy school logo sweatshirt or hoodie